morian/aio-ld2410/CONTRIBUTING.rst

    $ make lint mypy

-If if fixes a non trivial issue with the code, an additional test-case would be nice as well.
+If it fixes a non-trivial issue with the code, an additional test-case would be nice as well.

 .. code-block:: console

    $ make test

-I am especially interested in feedbacks on variants and firmwares behaviors, especially if we can find a reliable way to detect the type of variant this library is discussing with.
+I am especially interested in feedback on variants and firmware behaviors, especially if we can find a reliable way to detect the type of variant this library is discussing with.

 Also, writing documentation is not my favorite cup of tea, all improvements are valuable!